Daniel Haeberli

 • Advising the cmta (the Swiss Capital Markets and Technology Association) working group "Tokenized Structured Products" and Targens, a Swiss FinTech start-up, on Swiss legal and regulatory aspects in connection with a smart contract for a «delivery versus payment» solution (DLT2Pay) to settle trades in tokenized securities.

 • Advising the Swiss Structured Products Association SSPA, the Swiss industry association.
 Switzerland being the world’s largest market for structured products/securitized derivatives, as director "Legal&Regulations" on all legal and regulatory developments, representing the association in expert groups and engaging with the regulatory authority Swiss Financial Market Supervisory Authority FINMA.
-Also advising the SSPA in connection with the preparation and publication of self-regulations on sustainable structured products with an investment volume of around CHF 200bn.
-Switzerland is the world’s largest market for structured products products and its turnover exceeded CHF 200bn in 2023.
+Also advising the SSPA in connection with the preparation and publication of self-regulations on sustainable structured products with an investment volume of around CHF 200 bn.
+Switzerland is the world’s largest market for structured products products and its turnover exceeded CHF 200 bn in 2023.

 • Banking

-• Capital markets: Derivatives
+• Capital markets: Debt

-• Capital markets: High yield
+• Capital markets: Equity

-• Financial services
+• Financial services regulatory

 • lic. iur., University of Zurich, (1996)